hubotio/hubot/docs/scripting.md

 layout: docs
 ---

-Hubot out of the box doesn't do too much, but it is an extensible, scriptable robot friend.
+Hubot out of the box doesn't do too much but it is an extensible, scriptable robot friend.
 There are [hundreds of scripts written and maintained by the community](/docs/#scripts.md) and it's easy to write your own.
-You can either put together a quick script under your hubot's `scripts` directory or [create a script package](#creating-a-script-package) of your own!
+You can create a custom script in hubot's `scripts` directory or [create a script package](#creating-a-script-package) for sharing with the community!

 ## Anatomy of a script